Blueprint SDK — guidelines

 .

-The following snippet presents an example of on-chain blueprint module:
+The following snippet presents an example of on-chain blueprint module that complies with these rules:

 # Start with the imports.